iotaledger/wasp/contracts/rust/wasmlib/docs/Views.md

 // associated with the (mandatory) address parameter it was provided with. pub fn view_get_factor(ctx: &ScViewContext) {

-    // Log the fact that we have initiated the 'getFactor' View in the host log. ctx.log("dividend.getFactor");
+    // Log initiation of the 'getFactor' Func in the host log. ctx.log("dividend.getFactor");

     // Now it is time to check the mandatory parameter.